How To Dispose Treated Timber Properly

-However, when it comes to disposing of it correctly, most people are unaware of the protocols to follow.
-Disposing of treated wood callously can be detrimental to the environment, and the environmental protection agency may create legal issues about it.
+Your treated timber furniture might be one of your greatest pride and assets.
+However, most people are unaware of the protocols for disposing of treated wood correctly.
+Callously disposing of treated wood can be detrimental to the environment, and the environmental protection agency may create legal issues about it.

-How To Dispose Treated Lumber Properly?
+How To Dispose Treated Timber Properly?

 A. Salvaging And Reusing Treated Lumber